trueos/pcbsd/src-qt5/docs/controlpanel.rst

 version of the template.
 Each template includes a description of the script, how it is run, and lists its input variables.
 Edit the template as needed and click the "Save Script" button to save the script.
 Repeat for each of the three required scripts.

-Once you have configured a PBI module, you can create additional modules by clicking the "New" button.
+Once you have finished configuring a PBI module, you can create additional modules by clicking the "New" button.
 To edit an existing module, click the "Load" button and select the module name.

 .. index:: EasyPBI